 Dizon says that this is one of the main signs you need at least a trim.
 Basically, if you find yourself tossing your strands up into your go-to messy bun day after day, it usually reflects the fact that wearing your hair down isn’t exactly a thrilling prospect.
-Why not go in for a cut, and toss your strands with new enthusiasm?
+Why not go in for a cut and toss your strands with new enthusiasm?

 Most of us would take split ends as a cue to hit up our hairdresser, but Dizon says waiting until then is actually too late.
 “If you’re waiting for split ends, it’s a sure sign that you’ve waited a little too long in between haircuts,” she says. “[Probably months], and not the recommended six-to-eight week maintenance period.”
 (In case you do happen to find yourself with split ends, try one of these DIY remedies.)

 Six to eight weeks might seem a bit unrealistic for some, based on finances, scheduling, or other reasons.
-Luckily, Dizon says there are a couple things you can do to delay another visit to your hairdresser.
-“Using the correct products to care for your hair at home is a must, like the correct shampoo and conditioner for your hair type, a good leave-in conditioner, and a heat protector if you use a lot of hot styling tools.”
+Luckily, Dizon says there are a couple things you can do to delay another visit to your hairdresser: “Using the correct products to care for your hair at home is a must, like the correct shampoo and conditioner for your hair type, a good leave-in conditioner, and a heat protector if you use a lot of hot styling tools.”

-She also recommends trying to avoid pulling your hair up too often into ponytails and buns, and to remember that your hair is still fragile.
+She also recommends trying to avoid pulling your hair up too often into ponytails and buns and to remember that your hair is still fragile.
 “The tighter the style, the more likely you’ll pull or break the hair from the root.”
 One last piece of advice?
 Avoid pulling your hair up when it’s wet.
 “Your hair tends to stretch more when it’s damp,” Dizon says.
 “Therefore, as it dries, it starts to shrink back to its normal length, which means if it’s tied back, it will shrink around the hair band, causing breakage.”